 Tier II Reporting and the Pennsylvania Tier II System (PATTS)

-The Bureau of Occupational & Industrial Safety/Pennsafe Program is the state repository for Tier II reports filed by the owners and/or operators of Pennsylvania facilities.
-Under federal and state law, the county Local Emergency Planning Commission (LEPC) and the responding local fire department(s) also must receive a copy of the Tier II.
-The Tier II form as filed annually provides state and local officials and emergency responders with specific information on hazardous chemicals present at a facility during the prior calendar year.
+The Bureau of Occupational & Industrial Safety/Pennsafe Program is the state repository for Tier II reports filed by Pennsylvania facilities' owners and/or operators.
+Under federal and state law, the county Local Emergency Planning Commission (LEPC) and the responding local fire department(s) must also receive a Tier II copy.
+The Tier II form, as filed annually, provides state and local officials and emergency responders with specific information on hazardous chemicals present at a facility during the prior calendar year.
 Pennsylvania Tier II reports are filed online using the Pennsylvania Tier II System (PATTS).
 A Tier II submission via any other online or electronic reporting program does not meet the reporting obligations in Pennsylvania.

-In addition to the annual reporting, Pennsylvania facilities are required to report the presence of a new hazardous material within 5 business days after the hazardous material is first present at the facility.
-Accordingly, facilities must submit a Tier II reporting form, MSDS and an updated site plan to the state, as well as to their LEPC and responding local fire department(s), if they bring onsite any new hazardous material meeting the established threshold requirements that had not been reported during the previous calendar year.
-Hazardous materials reported under this requirement must be reported again at the time of the annual filing with the fee payment required on or before March 1
+In addition to the annual reporting, Pennsylvania facilities are required to report the presence of a new hazardous material within 5 business days of the hazardous material first being present at the facility at reporting quantity.
+Accordingly, facilities must submit an Initial Tier II Report, the accompanying Safety Data Sheet (SDS) for the substance and an updated site plan to the state, as well as to their LEPC and responding local fire department(s), if they bring onsite any new hazardous material meeting the established threshold requirements that had not been reported as being present during the previous calendar year.
+An Initial Report can be easily filed in PATTS.
+Hazardous materials reported under this requirement must be reported again at the time of the next annual filing date with the appropriate fee payment.
+While the Annual Report identifies the total number of days each substance was onsite during the calendar year, an Initial advises the number of days that the new substance was onsite as of the report filing date.

-Under federal SARA Title III, Section 312 and Pennsylvania's Hazardous Material Emergency Planning & Response Act (Act 165 of 1990).
+Reporting is required under federal SARA Title III, Section 312, and Pennsylvania's Hazardous Material Emergency Planning & Response Act (Act 165 of 1990).
+Pennsylvania adheres to the hazardous substance designations and quantities as established under EPCRA.

 List: Chemicals considered hazardous under the federal OSHA Hazard Communication Standard.

 Reporting Thresholds: Minimum thresholds have been established for Tier II reporting under Title III, Section 312.
-These thresholds are as follows:
+The federally established reporting thresholds are as follows:

-For all other hazardous chemicals for which facilities are required to have or prepare a Material/Safety Data Sheet (M/SDS), the minimum reporting threshold is 10,000 pounds (or 4,540 kg.).
+For all other hazardous substances for which facilities are required to have or prepare a Safety Data Sheet (SDS), the minimum reporting threshold is 10,000 pounds (or 4,540 kg.).
+Liquids must be converted from gallons to pounds for Tier II reporting.

-On the annual report, reporting facilities must report hazardous chemicals that were present at their facility at any time during the previous calendar year at levels that equal or exceed these thresholds.
+On the Annual Report that is due March 1, a facility must report hazardous substances that were present at their facility at levels that equaled or exceeded these thresholds at any time during the previous calendar year.

-Pennsylvania adheres to the reporting quantities outlined in the Environmental Protection Agency's (EPA) List of Lists.
-All federal mandatory fields on the Tier II form must be completed.
-In addition, Pennsylvania requires both the county and municipality in which the facility is located, and the maximum and average daily weights in pounds, in addition to the federally-established range codes.
+All federally mandatory fields on the Tier II form must be completed.
+In addition, Pennsylvania requires both the county and municipality in which the facility is located, and the maximum and average daily weights in pounds (in addition to the federally-established range codes).

-Pennsylvania requires the submission of an electronic site plan and a material/safety data sheet (M/SDS) for each chemical reported.
-Site plan and M/SDS attachments must be in either pdf or tif format, no larger than 5MB in size.
+While listed as an optional attachment under federal reporting requirements, Pennsylvania requires the submission of a site plan, and a safety data sheet (SDS) for each chemical reported.
+Site plan and SDS attachments in PATTS must be in either pdf or tif format, no larger than 5MB in size.

 Site plans must: